Updated on December 13, 2024

 Simple phrases for speaking by phone in Spanish

 You might love having video chats with friends and family but find that you don’t always have much to talk about.
 If that sounds like you, try out a virtual game night.
-Gather a few friends, choose an online game like this one and add a little fun to your regularly scheduled chats!
+Gather a few friends, choose an online game and add a little fun to your regularly scheduled chats!

 If you’re finding yourself with extra free time and you want to do something productive, consider an online class.
 By signing up for a virtual class (to learn how to dance, cook or speak a new language, for example), not only will you connect with others online, but you’ll be able to learn a new skill at the same time.